-- Proprietary Funds (Enterprise and Internal Service Funds). - Decreasing income and/or increasing losses may indicate that current revenues are not supporting current expenses. - The rating is unfavorable due to decreases in operating income over the past few years.
-The increase in 2015 was a result of a \$1.6 million in reduced pension cost due to the implementation of GASB Statement No. 68.
-In 2016 and 2017, the utility fund started a multi-year project to cut and cap dormant gas lines older than five years.
-The additional cost of this project was the primary factor for the decrease in 2016.
-In addition, the port fund operating loss increased due to decreased vessel activity related to the decline in the oil market.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Decreasing income and/or increasing losses may indicate that current revenues are not supporting current expenses. - The rating is inconclusive due to an inconsistent trend over the past three years.
+In 2016 and 2017, the Utility Fund focused on cutting and capping dormant gas lines older than five years resulting in a decrease in operating income.
+The indicator moved in a favorable position in 2018 due to a decrease in expense related to the cut and cap multi-year project as well as an increase in the Utility Fund's 2018 infrastructure cost recovery revenue.